Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/quickstart.md

 <Alert type="info">

-For a more in depth view on how to install it on AWS and GCP, have a [look at this page][docs.getting-started.install-qovery.kubernetes.installation-aws-gcp].
+For a more in depth view on how to install it on AWS, have a [look at this page][docs.getting-started.install-qovery.kubernetes.installation-aws].

 </Alert>